-Contracting governments may apply for funding from the Voluntary Assistance Fund for [one][two] member/s of the delegation per country at each meeting.
-The participant must be an official member of the contracting member delegation.
+If funds are requested for travel to IWC meetings, requests shall be limited to funding necessary for the attendance of one member of the delegation per Contracting Government at each meeting.
+The participant must be an official member of the Contracting Government delegation.

-2. Application process
+3. Application process

-The Secretariat shall notify Contracting Governments no less than [180] days in advance of the meeting of the dates and venues of Commission meetings.
+The Secretariat shall notify Contracting Governments no less than 180 days in advance of the meeting of the dates and venues of Commission meetings.